 Pretty much anyone can use massage for stress management.
 We help people manage busy lives, intense jobs, stressful family dynamics, caretaking of loved ones, grief, anxiety, even happy stressors such as new babies and transitionings.
 Our clients who receive relaxation massage report a variety of benefits like becoming more at ease, feeling less tense, having less muscle pain, quieting mental chatter, sleeping better, and becoming more attuned with themselves so they can better self-manage.
 People use massage to interrupt periods of high stress, kick off an endeavor to better manage things, or to manage routinely high levels of stress.

 If you are new to massage and would like to try massage for stress relief here are some pointers.

 Look for these styles of massage which generally equate to relaxation.

-Relaxation Massage – A blend of techniques deigned to induce relaxation and stress relief.
+Massage for Stress, Anxiety & Depression – A blend of techniques deigned to induce relaxation and stress relief.